 Anthropologists seek a holistic understanding of human social life through complex accounts of histories, societies, and cultures.
 Anthropologists do ethnographic, linguistic, biological and archaeological research on various aspects of individual and collective experience in all time periods and parts of the world.

-Anthropology courses are often cross-listed with Africana Studies, American Studies, Asian Studies, Environmental Studies, Latin American and Latinx Studies, Media Studies, Urban Studies, and Women’s Studies.
+Anthropology courses are often cross-listed with Africana Studies, American Studies, Asian Studies, Environmental Studies, Latin American and Latinx Studies, Media Studies, Urban Studies, and Women, Feminist, and Queer Studies.

 A central concern of anthropologists is the application of knowledge to the solution of human problems.
 Historically, anthropologists in the United States have been trained in one of four subdisciplines: sociocultural anthropology, linguistic anthropology, biological anthropology, and archaeology.
 Vassar Anthropology is a four-field department with professors who specialize in each.

 Sociocultural anthropology forms the core of our major, with all three required courses focusing on cultural method and theory.
 This includes ANTH 140 Cultural Anthropology, ANTH 201 Anthropological Theory, and ANTH 301 Senior Seminar.
 Many other cultural courses explore regions, methods, and topics like ANTH 244 Indian Ocean, ANTH 245 Ethnographers Craft, ANTH 364 Travelers and Tourists, and ANTH 376 Asian Diasporas.
 Cultural courses are usually numbered in the 140s, 240s, 260s, and 360s.